Ginisang bagoong, also called bagoong guisado, is made with fermented shrimp paste sautéed with pork, tomatoes, garlic, onions, and chilies.

 Jump to:

 - Pork belly: You can use leaner options like pork shoulder or loin.
-If you want to leave it out, that's okay too.
+If you want to skip it, that's okay too.

 Step 3: Brown the pork